 Coos Bay to Brookings

-The byway next greets the coastline at Port Orford, an exceptionally scenic fishing harbor and the start of the newly designated Wild Rivers Coast Scenic Bikeway.
+The byway next greets the coastline at Port Orford, an exceptionally scenic fishing harbor and the start of the Wild Rivers Coast Scenic Bikeway.
 Harbor seals and sea lions often frequent the rocky outcrops at Port Orford Heads State Park.
 The Sixes and Elk rivers draining down from the Coast Range offer great salmon and steelhead fishing.
 The Rogue River, a Wild and Scenic River famed for its rafting and fishing, meets the Pacific at Gold Beach.
 Jet-boat tours power upriver for a look at the scenic Lower Rogue.

 The coastal scenery dazzles on its final stretch, as the byway skims along cliffs and rocky shores dotted with tide pools.
 Beyond Pistol River, a famous windsurfing spot, 12 miles/19.3 kilometers of coastline are designated as the Samuel H. Boardman State Scenic Corridor, with ample overlooks, hiking trails and beach access.
 The byway concludes south of Brookings, a region known for its temperate “banana belt” climate and the largest stand of coastal redwoods in the state.